LucidIndian/bd-site/_posts/2025-04-07-bots-almost-wrecked-my-new-app.markdown

 ## My first Rails apps deployed

 About a year ago I launched (deployed) my first two Rails apps, [GeoGardening](https://geogardening.app/) and [SlopeCS](https://slopecs.com/) with fly.io and everything was great.
 I was still building, testing - learning how to get "Hello World" out to the actual world for the very first time.
-Then, on New Years Eve 2024, all of that changed and I was thrust into a 4-month ongoing battle against the spambots.
+Then, on New Years Eve 2024, all of that changed and I was thrust into a four-month ongoing battle against the spambots.

 Further below, I share my timeline and my own Anti-BOT Checklist.
 Some tactics implemented and others I have yet to try.